 Here’s a list of the top 10 business schools as they are currently ranked, followed by their average GMAT score and acceptance rates.
 These average scores are all within the 90th percentile of all GMAT scores, and the average GMAT score is 551.94, out of 800 possible points.

 Awesome!
 You’ve taken the GMAT and have a great score, and you’re ready to start applying.
 What next?
 An important thing to keep in mind with MBA programs are the concentrations of the program, sort of like a major.
-There may be schools offering concentrations tailored to your specific programs, including very specific concentrations like essay topics for class 7 icse Be sure to find a program that meets your specific interests and career goals.
+There may be schools offering concentrations tailored to your specific programs, including very specific concentrations like museum leadership at the University of Delaware.
+Be sure to find a program that meets your specific interests and career goals.

 Obviously the most important thing about all of this is the ability to afford graduate school.
 Unfortunately, like most higher education, the top programs can be quite expensive.
-Stanford essay about nutrition in health and physical activities a cost of $218,436 to complete the 2 year program, though this includes a very conservative living allowance of $33,294 a year.
+Stanford estimates a cost of $218,436 to complete the 2 year program, though this includes a very conservative living allowance of $33,294 a year.
 For the highly qualified (again, typically determined by high GMAT scores or stellar work record), scholarships are available – check out this site for MBA scholarships.

 Not all MBA programs are quite this expensive though.
 Bloomberg provides this chart that goes over how quickly you can expect a return on your MBA investment, with the University of Wisconsin-Madison offering the highest return of over 50% within the first year of postgraduate work.

 If you think an MBA might be a good option for you long-term, it’s important to keep in mind now what may affect future applications.
 Undergraduate GPA does matter, along with any work experience possible from internships or part time jobs.
 Keep your goals in mind, and good luck applying!

 Still not convinced an MBA is for you?
 Check out our analysis on whether you should apply to grad school right now or wait.